threeport/user-docs/docs/concepts/extensions.md

   this arrangement works well since there will be two distinct software
   projects:
     * The Threeport controller
-    * The Kubernetes Operator
+    * The Kubernetes operator

 The disadvantages:

 * There will be two distinct software projects to manage:
     * The Threeport controller
-    * The Kubernetes Operator
+    * The Kubernetes operator
-* The implementation for both Threeport controllers and Kubernetes Operators need to be well understood.
+* The implementation for both Threeport controllers and Kubernetes operators need to be well understood.
 * The API contracts between the two projects need to be maintained and managed well.